jaineel57/FTP-connection/README.md

 # FTP-connection
-Source code for running successfully connection between client and server using FTP protocol.
+Source code for running successful connection between client and server using FTP protocol.